We offer free shipping for orders over $1000Learn More

 All of our lounge chairs are manufactured with our 13 years of experience to ensure our quality and your peace of mind.

 The LC4 Chaise Longue is another iconic design from the popular Le Corbusier (LC)collection.
 Its ergonomic design mirrors the body"s natural curves, and can be adjusted from a near-upright position to a full reclining position.
 The LC4Chaise Longuewas originally designed in 1928 and is now part of the permanent collection at the Museum of Modern Art (MOMA).
-It"s as much a work of art as it is a piece of furniture.
+This Le Corbusier Chair as much a work of art as it is a piece of furniture.

 He was born as Charles-douard Jeanneret-Gris (1887-1914) in La Chaux-de-Fonds, a small city in Neuchtel canton in north-western Switzerland, in the Jura mountains, just 5 kilometres (3.1 mi) across the border from France.